App Settings

 Enter the country and the email address and click verify.

-Check your email, and enter the verification code sent in the pop-up screen that appears and click verify.
+Check your email, enter the verification code sent in the pop-up screen that appears and click verify.

 This screen will be displayed.